Donald Dwight: Lieutenant governor

-Later life
+Later life and death

 After the defeat, Dwight began laying groundwork for a potential gubernatorial run, which he ultimately did not pursue.
-In September 1975 he turned down the position of Assistant Secretary of Transportation for Congressional and Intergovernmental Affairs and moved to Minneapolis to become associate publisher of the Minneapolis Star and Minneapolis Tribune.
+In September 1975, he turned down the position of Assistant Secretary of Transportation for Congressional and Intergovernmental Affairs and moved to Minneapolis to become associate publisher of the Minneapolis Star and Minneapolis Tribune.
 On April 20, 1976, he was promoted to president and publisher.
-He remained with the paper until November 1, 1982, when John Cowles, Jr., president and chief executive officer of the paper's parent company Cowles Media Company, decided to take over as publisher.
+He remained with the paper until November 1, 1982, when John Cowles Jr., president and chief executive officer of the paper's parent company Cowles Media Company, decided to take over as publisher.

 In 1980, Dwight was the subject of a federal investigation relating to the awarding of a state contract during his time as Commissioner of Administration and Finance and Lieutenant Governor.
 The investigation came after William V. Masiello, a former design firm owner, testified before the Special Commission Concerning State and County Buildings (also known as the Ward Commission after its chairman, John William Ward) that he paid Dwight $2000 in cash in exchange for a state contract.
 Dwight denied the allegations and called them "an absolute lie by a professional liar".
 On May 11, 1981, U.S. Attorney Edward F. Harrington announced that Dwight had been cleared of any wrongdoing.

 From 1984 to 1985, Dwight was president and chief executive officer of a health service company.
 He went on to publish seven New England newspapers and became chairman of Newspapers of New England.
 In 1988, he formed the public relations firm Clark, Dwight & Associates in Greenwich, Connecticut.

+Dwight died on May 4, 2025, at the age of 94.